-On average stay-at-home states gained 1.0 ranks, while states without the policy lost 6.3 ranks.
+On average stay-at-home states gained 1.2 ranks, while states without the policy lost 7.7 ranks.
 In fact, every red states moved up above the diagonal.
 Can we evaluate the statistical significance of this?
-I assumed the null hypothesis that these states did not fare worse, and computed a p-value of 0.010!
-This is statistically significant evidence that the stay-at-home policy is strongly correlated with a reduction in deaths.
+I assumed the null hypothesis that these states did not lose ranks, and computed a p-value of 0.0047!
+This is statistically significant evidence that the lack of a stay-at-home policy is strongly correlated with increased deaths.

 The scatterplot created by @boriquagato is incorrect, probably because of errors in their (undocumented) data sources or data input.
 A corrected scatterplot shows that states not implementing such orders fared noticeably worse than states that did.
 This is evidence that stay-at-home orders are effective.

 Nonetheless, a scatterplot of states ranked by cumulative deaths per capita remains an inferior tool to validate the effectiveness of stay-at-home orders, because of the huge 100-fold difference in death rates, even before states started implementing stay-at-home orders.